LucyLightCode/Mayfair_project_sentiment_analysis/README.md

 ## Project Overview

-This project performs sentiment analysis on a dataset of Mayfair hotel reviews using Natural Language Processing (NLP) techniques.
+This project performs sentiment analysis on a dataset of Mayfair reviews using Natural Language Processing (NLP) techniques.
 The goal is to classify reviews into positive, negative, and neutral sentiments.

 The project involves the following steps: